open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 For each producer scenario, a "Publish" span needs to be created.
 This span measures the duration of the call or operation that provides messages for sending or publishing to an intermediary.
-This call or operation (and the related "Publish" span) can either refer to a single message or a batch of multiple messages.
+This call or operation (and the related "Publish" span) can either refer to a single message or to a batch of multiple messages.

 It is recommended to create a "Create" span for every single message.
 "Create"